About me

 Welcome!

-I am a published author (and reviewer) at top-tier AI/ML/NLP venues (ICML, AAAI, EMNLP, AISTATS, ECAI), and my work has been recognized with multiple awards.
-During my Ph.D., I was named to the CEMSE Dean’s List at KAUST for two consecutive years (2023/2024 and 2024/2025).
-I also won first place at the ACM-SIAM Student Competition (2024), was recognized as a KAUST AI Rising Star (2023), and secured first place at the Marconi Society’s Connectivity Summit (2021).
-Earlier, I became a Kaggle Competitions Expert (2020).
+My research has been published in leading AI/ML/NLP venues, including ICML, AAAI, AISTATS, EMNLP, and ECAI, and I regularly serve as a reviewer for these conferences.
+I received several distinctions, including two consecutive selections to the CEMSE Dean’s List at KAUST (2023/2024 and 2024/2025).
+I also earned first place in the ACM-SIAM Student Competition (2024), was recognized as a KAUST AI Rising Star (2023), and won first place at the Marconi Society’s Connectivity Summit (2021).
+I also became a Kaggle Competitions Expert (2020).

-My academic path began in Tunisia, where I ranked among the top 1% nationally in the Mathematics and Physics entrance exam for engineering schools.
-I earned my Diplôme d’Ingénieur in Multidisciplinary Engineering from École Polytechnique de Tunisie in 2020, followed by an M.Sc. in Electrical and Computer Engineering from KAUST in 2022.
+After ranking in the top 1% nationally in the Tunisian Mathematics and Physics entrance examination for engineering schools (2017), I pursued a Diplôme d’Ingénieur in Multidisciplinary Engineering at the École Polytechnique de Tunisie, graduating in 2020.
+I then completed an M.Sc. in Electrical and Computer Engineering at KAUST in 2022.